Naominour/Text-Summariser/README.md

-# Text Summarization
+# Text Summarisation
-Welcome to the **text summarization project**!
-This project walks you through a complete pipeline for summarizing text, covering everything from data ingestion to evaluating the final model.
+Welcome to the **text summarisation project**!
+This project walks you through a complete pipeline for summarising text, covering everything from data ingestion to evaluating the final model.
 We've used **GitHub Actions for CI/CD** and deployed everything on **Azure Cloud** to keep things running smoothly and continuously integrated.
 The modular design makes it easy to maintain and scale.
 Plus, we've created a user-friendly **web application** with HTML, CSS, and FastAPI so you can easily input text and get summaries right away.

 ![Deep Learning](https://img.shields.io/badge/Skill-Deep%20Learning-yellow)
 ![PyTorch](https://img.shields.io/badge/Skill-PyTorch-blueviolet)